Starflight-code/Youtube_DL_Frontend/internal notes.md

 Add modular command parsing through a modified version of Command Music's parser.
 It will originally only support menu commands with the eventual goal of supporting external commands (args) and internal commands (similar to iwd).

+## Release Delayed
+youtube-dl/yt-dlp setting should be added prior to a release, since it breaks existing youtube-dl workflows.
+Potential workaround, rename youtube-dl.exe to yt-dlp.exe, I'd rather not have users renaming stuff on a stable release.